Emulation of cosmological mass maps with conditional generative adversarial networks: Conclusion

 \section{Conclusion}

-We proposed a new conditional GAN model for continuous parameters where conditioning is done within the latent space.
-We demonstrated the ability of this model to generate sky convergence maps when conditioning on cosmological parameters $\Omega_m$ and $\sigma_8$.
-Our model is able to produce samples from the test set with good statistical accuracy, which demonstrates its generalization abilities.
-Moreover, the model is able to capture the variability in the conditioned dataset.
-This offers good prospects for GAN-based conditional models to be used as emulators of cosmology-dependent mass maps.
-One significant advantage of such model in cosmology is its ability to produce maps at a speed that is several orders of magnitude faster than a traditional, full N-body simulator.
-Moreover, the generation time is comparable to standard emulators of summary statistics, such as the power spectra \citep{knabenhans2019euclidemu, Heitmann2016cosmicemu}.
-The model and the code will be released with the article version of this contribution.
+We proposed a new conditional GAN model for continuous parameters where conditioning is done in the latent space.
+We demonstrated the ability of this model to generate sky convergence maps when conditioning on the cosmological parameters $\Omega_m$ and $\sigma_8$.
+Our model is able to produce samples that resemble samples from the test set with good statistical accuracy, which demonstrates its generalization abilities.
+The agreement of the low order summary statistics (pixel and peak histograms and power spectrum) is very good, typically on the $<5\%$ level.
+Higher order statistics (Minkowski functionals, bispectrum) agree well, but with larger differences, generally around $\approx 10\%$, and in some cases $\approx 20\%$.
+The comparison of the Multi-Scale Structural Similarity Index (MS-SSIM) shows a good agreement in this metric, with the exception of the low $\sigma_8$ and high $\Omega_m$ edge of the grid.
+Moreover, the GAN model is able to capture the variability in the conditioned dataset: we observe that the scatter of the summary statistics computed from an ensemble is very similar between the original and generated images.
+The investigation of the correlation matrices of the power spectra also shows a good agreement, with a quality deteriorating close to the edges of the grid, especially for low $\sigma_8$ and high $\Omega_m$.
+This is not unexpected, as the training set contains less information near the edges of the grid.
+More investigation is needed to more close inspect the behavior of the generative model in these areas.
+As generative models are rapidly growing in popularity in machine learning, we anticipate to be able to solve these problems in the near future.